 While women voting and running for office may seem commonplace now, at the time, it was revolutionary.
 For perspective, the United Kingdom did not grant women fully equal voting rights until 1928.
 Spain only granted women universal suffrage in 1931.
 France did so in 1945.
 Switzerland waited until 1971.
 Liechtenstein held out until 1984.
 And Saudi Arabia refused to budge until 2015.
 Today, women can vote almost everywhere.

-As New Zealand’s seat of government, Wellington was at the center of the first successful campaign to grant women the right to vote.
+As New Zealand’s seat of government, Wellington was at the center of the first successful campaign to grant a country’s women the right to vote.
 For playing host to a groundbreaking legislative victory for women’s suffrage, Wellington is rightly our 24th Center of Progress.